forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* NEW: Create and manage scratch orgs and sandboxes with these new beta commands:
+* NEW: Manage scratch orgs and sandboxes with these new beta commands:

     * `env create scratch`
     * `env resume scratch`